-- our future operating results, including the performance of our existing debt investments, warrant and other investments; - the introduction, withdrawal, success and timing of business initiatives and strategies; - changes in political, economic or industry conditions, the interest rate environment or financial and capital markets, which could result in changes in the value of our assets; - the relative and absolute investment performance and operations of our Advisor; - the impact of increased competition; - the impact of investments we intend to make and future acquisitions and divestitures; - the unfavorable resolution of legal proceedings; - our business prospects and the prospects of our portfolio companies; - the impact, extent and timing of technological changes and the adequacy of intellectual property protection; - our regulatory structure and tax status; - our ability to qualify and maintain qualification as a RIC and as a BDC; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - the impact of interest rate volatility on our results, particularly if we use leverage as part of our investment strategy; - the ability of our portfolio companies to achieve their objective; - the impact of legislative and regulatory actions and reforms and regulatory supervisory or enforcement actions of government agencies relating to us or our Advisor; - our contractual arrangements and relationships with third parties; - our ability to access capital and any future financings by us; - the ability of our Advisor to attract and retain highly talented professionals; - the impact of changes to tax legislation and, generally, our tax position; and - our ability to fund the unfunded commitments of HSLFI, to the extent approved by each member of HSLFI.
+- our future operating results, including the performance of our existing debt investments, warrant and other investments; - the introduction, withdrawal, success and timing of business initiatives and strategies; - changes in political, economic or industry conditions, the interest rate environment or financial and capital markets, which could result in changes in the value of our assets; - the relative and absolute investment performance and operations of our Advisor; - the impact of increased competition; - the impact of investments we intend to make and future acquisitions and divestitures; - · the unfavorable resolution of legal proceedings; - our business prospects and the prospects of our portfolio companies; - the impact, extent and timing of technological changes and the adequacy of intellectual property protection; - · our regulatory structure and tax status; - our ability to qualify and maintain qualification as a RIC and as a BDC; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - the impact of interest rate volatility on our results, particularly if we use leverage as part of our investment strategy; - the ability of our portfolio companies to achieve their objective; - the impact of legislative and regulatory actions and reforms and regulatory supervisory or enforcement actions of government agencies relating to us or our Advisor; - our contractual arrangements and relationships with third parties; - our ability to access capital and any future financings by us; - · the ability of our Advisor to attract and retain highly talented professionals; and - the impact of changes to tax legislation and, generally, our tax position.

 This prospectus, and other statements that we may make, may contain forward-looking statements with respect to future financial or business performance, strategies or expectations.
-Forward-looking statements are typically identified by words or phrases such as "trend," "opportunity," "pipeline," "believe," "comfortable," "expect," "anticipate," "current," "intention," "estimate," "position," "assume," "plan," "potential," "project," "outlook," "continue," "remain," "maintain," "sustain," "seek," "achieve" and similar expressions, or future or conditional verbs such as "will," "would," "could," "may" or similar expressions.
+Forward-looking statements are typically identified by words or phrases such as "trend," "opportunity," "pipeline," "believe," "comfortable," "expect," "anticipate," "current," "intention," "estimate," "position," "assume," "plan," "potential," "project," "outlook," "continue," "remain," "maintain," "sustain," "seek," "achieve" and similar expressions, or future or conditional verbs such as "will," "would," "should," "could," "may" or similar expressions.